 device-specific access protocol, DAP: The protocol that makes use of a subnetwork service to command and/or acquire data from a device.
 This is specific to each device as no standardisation of access protocols at the device level exists.

-dictionary of terms, DoT: Ontology of terms used to describe engineering profiles of data in functional interfaces in electronic data sheets.
+dictionary of terms, DoT: Ontology of terms used to describe data in interfaces in Electronic Data Sheets.

-electronic data sheet, EDS: Electronic description of a device’s functional interface, device-specific access protocol, and, optionally, device abstraction control procedure.
+electronic data sheet, EDS: Electronic description of some details of a device, software component or standard.
+Unless qualified with the acronym “SOIS”, this term is general, referring to any machine-readable data sheet.
+See “SOIS Electronic Data Sheet, SEDS”.

-interface: a specification of the interaction between two software layers or components.
-Interfaces within SOIS EDS are two-way and asynchronous.
+interface: A facility provided or supplied by a component that allows exchange of data.

 packet: Delimited octet-aligned data unit.

 protocol data unit; PDU: A unit of data specified in a protocol and consisting of protocol control information and possibly user data.

-subnetwork: An abstraction of a collection of equipment and physical media, such as a local area network or a data bus, which forms and autonomous whole and can be used to interconnect real systems for the purpose of data transfer.
+SOIS Electronic Data Sheet, SEDS: Electronic description of a device’s metadata, device-specific functional and access interfaces, device-specific access protocol, and, optionally, device abstraction control procedure Error!
+Reference source not found., compliant with SOIS standards.
+See EDS.subnetwork: An abstraction of a collection of equipment and physical media, such as a local area network or a data bus, which forms and autonomous whole and can be used to interconnect real systems for the purpose of data transfer.

 virtual device: A virtual version of a single physical device, exposing an idealised interface with a structured syntax and a simplified semantics and thus hiding the operation of the real device.